 (consider using System.Runtime.InteropServices.Marshal.SizeOf)

-A summary.
 We examined the sizeof operator and sizeof expressions.
-We saw the evaluation results of this operator on common value types and type aliases.
+And we saw the evaluation results of this operator on common value types and type aliases.

 Dot Net Perls is a collection of tested code examples.
 Pages are continually updated to stay current, with code correctness a top priority.